nanaoto/drumscript-cleaned/README.md

 If you have ideas for improvements, bug fixes, or new features, please **[open an issue](https://github.com/victoria-mckinney/DrumScript/issues/new)** or submit a **[pull request](https://github.com/victoria-mckinney/DrumScript/pulls)**.

+####  Training the Model
+Instructions for training the model with your own data will be provided in a dedicated section (e.g., `drum_classifier/README.md`) within the `drum_classifier/` directory.
+This typically involves:

+1. Preparing a labeled dataset of drum sounds.
+2. Running a training script (e.g., `python drum_classifier/train_model.py`).

 <!--
 ---### License # Comment out again once license is chosen/added